 You’ll need to think of the cost of storage, mechanic’s maintenance bills and all of the regular costs associated with owning any car — tax, MOT, insurance and more.
 If you’re handy under the hood, that will save you a lot of money.
 These cars need a lot of love and attention.
 It’s one thing taking your car for its annual service and MOT, it’s another calling a mechanic every few months to adjust the ignition timing.

 Research your potential investment carefully and thoroughly.
-Check the prices guides in classic car magazines to see what you can afford and check out enthusiasts’ blogs for tips and recommendations.
+Check the price guides in classic car magazines to see what you can afford and check out enthusiasts’ blogs for tips and recommendations.
 Understand what makes each model special — different variations can be more or less desirable so make sure that you know what you’re buying.

 What should I be looking for?